SSWConsulting/SSW.Rules.Content/rules/key-things-for-making-a-great-done-video/rule.md

 <!--endintro-->

 1. Generic - Keep your video generic enough for the world.
 2. Prepare - Plan what you're going to say and open the browser tabs you'll show beforehand.
+This means you should practise what you're going to say, especially ending!
 3. Framing - Have your webcam at eye-level or slightly higher.
 4. Introduce - Start with "Hi everyone, today I would like to show you..." and summarize at the end.
 5. Problem - Show the problem you're solving, not just the new feature.